Suzanne Moxon : Associate Artist

 Artist website: http://www.facebook.com/pages/Moxon-Music/313372222050431

-Moxon has also created a series of graded compositions for string orchestra, guitar ensembles as well as marimba groups.
+Moxon created a series of graded compositions for string orchestra, guitar ensembles as well as marimba groups.
 These series of works are graded for novice to advancing players and have been performed in schools as well as by various groups throughout Australia.
-These graded works are designed to appeal to players and audiences alike and allow players to focus on various aspects of ensemble playing whilst simultaneously honing their own technique.
+These graded works are designed for players to focus on various aspects of ensemble playing whilst simultaneously honing technique.
 More detailed information on this series can be found on Moxon's website.

-In 1987 she completed a Diploma in Music - instrumental at the Queensland Conservatorium of Music before heading to Japan where she lived for eight years.
-In 1998 she returned to Australia and settled on the Sunshine Coast where works as a composer and instrumental teacher.
+In 1987 she completed a Diploma in Music - Instrumental at the Queensland Conservatorium of Music before heading to Japan where she lived for eight years.
+She returned to Australia in 1998 and settled on the Sunshine Coast where she works as a composer, performer and instrumental teacher.

 Of music and creativity Moxon states, 'Music is the way I express and share experiences and feelings - even more significantly, whenever I connect with people through music I feel a deep exchange taking place that is beyond words - this enriches my life and inspires me to continue creating and exploring the profound depths music offers'.

 Suzanne Moxon — current to December 2018